 A few of our favorite hikes on Oahu:

 - Koko Head Crater Trail: railway ties were stacked into stairs that climb up the side of a mountain.
 It is short but strenuous, and you’ll be rewarded with spectacular views from the top!
+It’s one of the best hikes on Oahu.

-- Makapu’u Tide Pools – the hike down to Makapu’u Tide Pools is a difficult scramble so this isn’t a great one for kids (or anyone that is afraid of heights).
-Once at the bottom there natural pools that are perfect for swimming and even a blow hole.
+- Makapu’u Tide Pools: the hike down to Makapu’u Tide Pools is a difficult scramble, so this isn’t a great one for kids (or anyone that is afraid of heights).
+Once at the bottom there are natural pools that are perfect for swimming and even a blowhole.
 Only swim during low tide and be careful of big waves – they can be dangerous.

 - Lanikai Pillboxes: another short but strenuous hike up to old bunkers that overlook the spectacular Lanikai beach.

 - Three Peaks of Olomana: There is a skinny beaten path that runs along the jagged ridgeline with steep drop-offs on either side.
 The first peak is scary but doable, and it gets progressively more terrifying the further you go.
 But the views are second-to-none and the hike is an epic adventure!
 Disclaimer: we’ve only made it to the first two peaks of this challenging hike (several people have died from falling off of the third peak so exercise caution).

-- Lulumahu Falls – this hike starts with an easy hike through a bamboo forest and then follows a river up to a small waterfall at the end.
+- Lulumahu Falls: this one starts with an easy hike through a bamboo forest and then follows a river up to a small waterfall at the end.
 It’s not strenuous and would be a good time for the whole family.